phpspec/prophecy/README.md

 ### Mocks

-Now we know how to define doubles without behavior (dummies) and doubles with behavior but no expectations (stubs).
+Now we know how to define doubles without behavior (dummies) and doubles with behavior, but no expectations (stubs).
 What's left is doubles for which we have some expectations.
 These are called mocks and in Prophecy they look almost exactly the same as stubs, except that they define *predictions* instead of *promises* on method prophecies: